jimbateson7/jamesbateson.co.uk/src/articles/learning-about-inspiring-garden-design.md

 Before starting the design or development of a new site, feature, page, component etc, I also try to start with a sketch.
 This allows me to jot down any early considerations and make some early decisions on rough layout etc.

-This stage can speed up process when it comes to higher-fidelity designs and plans.
+This stage can speed up process when it comes to higher-fidelity designs and plans and give me a clearer idea on the processes and outcomes of the work I'm doing.

 ![](/images/img_3537-large.jpeg)